Julien Alfred

 Julien Alfred (born 10 June 2001) is a Saint Lucian sprinter.
-She won the silver medal in the 100 metres at the 2022 Commonwealth Games.
-Alfred is the joint North American indoor record holder for the 60 metres.
+She won the gold medal at the 2024 Summer Olympics in the 100 metres event, setting a new national record of 10.72s in the final.
+Her medal was the first-ever Olympic medal for Saint Lucia.
+She then won a silver in the 200 metres.
+Alfred also won the gold medal in the 60 metres at the 2024 World Athletics Indoor Championships.

-She was the first woman in NCAA to break the seven-second barrier over the 60 m.
-Alfred is a four-time NCAA champion.
+Alfred was a silver medalist in the 100 metres at the 2022 Commonwealth Games.
+She is the joint North American indoor record holder for the 60 metres, and was the first woman in NCAA history to break the seven-second barrier over the 60 m.
+Alfred is a three-time individual NCAA Division I champion.

 Biography

-Born in the south Castries community of Ciceron, Julien Alfred attended Leon Hess Comprehensive Secondary School in Saint Lucia (2013–15), and St. Catherine's High School in Jamaica (2015-2018).
-She then pursued a bachelor's degree in Youth & Community Studies at the University of Texas.
+Alfred was born in the south Castries community of Ciceron.
+Her father died when she was 12 years old.
+She attended Leon Hess Comprehensive Secondary School in Saint Lucia (2013–2015) and St. Catherine High School in Jamaica (2015–2018).
+She then pursued a bachelor's degree in Youth & Community Studies at the University of Texas in the United States, combining academic studies and athletics.

 Alfred was a Central American and Caribbean U15 champion in 2015.
 Both that year and in 2017, she was recognised as Saint Lucia’s Junior Sportswoman of the Year.
 As a junior athlete, she was the Commonwealth Youth Games 100 m champion in 2017, when the Games were held in Nassau, Bahamas.
 She also captured silver in the 2018 Youth Olympic Games in Buenos Aires, Argentina behind Nigeria’s Rosemary Chukwuma.